 But back to the valuation model, the D is the first year cash flow (dividend).
 Stocks eventually in some form or the other pay out all the accumulated profits back to the shareholders in the form of dividends.
 Not every stock does but a collection of stocks eventually will.

-And as the businesses that you own through your stock ownership grow, the dividends grow and that’s captured by the dividend growth rate, r.
+And as the profits generated by the businesses you own grow, the dividends grow as well and that is captured by the dividend growth rate, r.

 Then there is the discount rate, i.
 Discount rate is many things.
-It is the opportunity cost of what else could you have done with that money that you are buying those stocks with.
-It is the return you expect from that investment.
-And what you expect as a return is a cost to a business you own through your stock ownership so it is also the cost of capital for that business.
+It is the opportunity cost of what else could you have done with the money that you are buying those stocks with.
+It is the return you expect from those investments.
+But your return becomes the cost of capital for those businesses.
+Safe, blue-chip businesses have lower discount rates and hence a lower cost of capital.
+A start-up on the other hand, has a higher discount rate and a much higher cost of capital.

-And when you think about opportunity cost, you also need to think about risk.
+Plus, when you think of opportunity cost, you also need to think about risk.
 Dividends are not certain.
-The growth rate of those dividends certainly is not.
+The growth rate of those dividends is not certain as well.

-And depending upon the type of stocks you own, the certainty of dividends and the certainty around the growth rates of those dividends vary.
+And depending upon the type of businesses you own, the certainty of dividends and the certainty around the growth rates of those dividends vary.

 Johnson & Johnson is in a different league of dividend payers than say, Juniper Networks.
 Which one would we ascribe a lower discount rate to?
-Johnson & Johnson of course.
+Johnson & Johnson of course because it is deemed safer with predictable dividends.

 And discount rate being in the denominator means for the same set of cash flows, we’ll ascribe a higher value to Johnson & Johnson as a business than Juniper Networks.

 Now the opportunity cost.
 It is one thing to be gung-ho on stocks when bonds pay nothing.
-Because there are not many viable options.
+Because there are not many viable options to invest your savings.
 That has been the world for so long that we have a hard time imagining there could be alternatives.

 But when interest rates on super-safe Treasury bonds rise, now we have choices.
 Why would we invest in stocks when Treasury bonds yield say 8 percent?
-With zero risk?
-That’s not to say that we are there yet but you get the point.
+And that with zero risk.
+That is not to say that we are there yet but you get the point.

 So, the discount rate, even for Johnson & Johnson rises when interest rates rise.
-And the value of that business hence, declines.
+And when discount rates rise, the value of a business falls.

 And we do not even want to imagine what that does to a no-moat, money-hemorrhaging startup du jour.
 Its valuation gets obliterated.